Im-Himanshu/cowin-crawler/Readme.md

 $ pip list
 $ jupyter notebook
 ```

+2. Run the cowincrawler.ipynb file
-2. run all the cells one after another till you reach the last cell
+    i) run all the cells one after another till you reach the last cell

-3. keep running the last cell, it will open a new tab only when there is slot availiable.
+    ii) keep running the last cell, it will open a new tab only when there is slot availiable.